sentriz/dotfiles/public_common/.config/nvim/readme.md

 # my neovim config
 ###### notes
   - plugins are managed by [dein](https://github.com/Shougo/dein.vim) (and listed in init.vim)
-  - the `plugin` folder is where the real "vimrc" is
+  - the `rc` folder is where the real "vimrc" is